eurekaclinical/i2b2-export/i2b2-export-package/README.md

 * [Maven 3.2.5 or greater](https://maven.apache.org)

 ## Building it
-Refer to the build instructions for the parent project.
-You can build this project separately by going to the parent project's root directory, and running `mvn clean install -pl i2b2-export-service` or `mvn install -pl i2b2-export-package`.
+Follow the build instructions for the parent project.
+You can build this project separately by going to the parent project's root directory, and running `mvn clean install -pl i2b2-export-package` or `mvn install -pl i2b2-export-package`.

 ## Installation
 See the README.md files for the i2b2 plugin and web services packages for installation instructions.